Volume XXV, Number 1

 A Philosophy for Mission Trips by Dale Lusk

 Over the past 17 years, Dale Lusk, Executive Director of Covenant Merge Ministries, has been involved in organizing over 800 mission trips.
 Merge exists to facilitate meaningful ministries that build long-term, inter-ethnic relationships between Christian groups in North America with partner organizations in Mexico, Central America, South America, the Caribbean and Europe.
 Pietisten has asked Dale to share some of his reflections on the philosophy of mission trips.
 This “top 8 list” presents some of the principles he shares with groups as they prepare for their trips.

-In the initial year of Pietisten in 1842, Rosenius shared his thoughts on Pietism in a two-part article series, as an explanation for the founding of the newspaper.
-Part one is translated here from the Swedish.
+In the initial year of Pietisten in 1842, George Scott and C. O. Rosenius shared their thoughts on Pietism in a two-part article series, as an explanation for the founding of the newspaper.
+Part one is translated here from the Swedish by Mark Safstrom.

 Two major poets were together one evening, Robert Lowell and John Berryman.
 Lowell asked Berryman to give him the six best lines in English poetry.
 At first Berryman resisted and called Lowell’s challenge absurd, insisting such a task was impossible.
 But as the night deepened Berryman’s resistance wore down.

 Credo by Victoria Millar

 Now I Lay Me Down To Dreams by Sandy Johnson